 - Create a procedure for patients and staff saying how, or with whom they can complain about non-compliance with any of these rules.

 Although the Act is about policies and security of data transmitted and stored electronically, it is necessary to ensure that the entire structure of the clinic is safe, not just the systems used.
-For this reason, HIPAA has 75 requirements considered critical for maintaining the security of information regarding the health of a patient and his clinic.
+For this reason, HIPAA has 75 requirements considered critical for maintaining the security of the information regarding the health of a patient and his clinic.

-The Ninsaúde Apolo medical software already comply with several of the HIPAA guidelines, aren't you yet a Ninsaúde Apolo user?
+The Ninsaúde Apolo medical software already complies with several of the HIPAA guidelines, aren't you yet a Ninsaúde Apolo user?
 Contact the sales team and request a demo to learn about the other features and advantages of the product.
 Visit the Apollo website.